 Vendor data management is often misunderstood, leading it to become a much more confusing undertaking than it needs to be.

 What is vendor data?
-To put it simply, vendor data is that which relates to the entire vendor process – from onboarding, to payment.
+Vendor data is any information related to a specific vendor and or vendor process, from researching and sourcing, to onboarding and payment.
 All information on the vendors your company has onboarded and used is considered vendor data.
 This includes vendor contracts, contact details and location, purchasing terms, and legal documentation.
 It comprises gathering all of the details about a vendor that are needed to onboard them, do business with them, and measure performance and related spending.

 But usually, vendor data management goes beyond the surface level: at first glance, these look like a list of trivial details…but all it takes is one misspelling, or one incorrect number, location or other seemingly inconspicuous oversight to create a big delay, and that vendor won’t be paid anytime soon, and anyone relying on that work might experience a slowdown.